 - Security tokens are tokens that are directly related to the growth of the platform, application or the company prior to launch.
 These are typically seen as being within the purview of securities regulations in most jurisdictions.
 Notably, if a purpose of the token sale is to create market interest in the platform or application and/or to create a trading platform for the tokens, then it is likely to be considered a security. - 2.
-Utility tokens have, as their primary purpose, a consumptive purpose, that is, some sort of use in the project selling the token, whether to "unlock" or access certain features or functionality on the platform or to use as a form of scrip or barter for goods and services on the platform.
+Utility tokens have, as their primary purpose, a consumptive purpose, that is, some sort of use arising from the sale of the token, to "unlock" or access certain features or functionality on the platform or as a form of scrip or barter that can be used to acquire goods and services on the platform.
 A token typically cannot be considered a utility until the platform or application has been fully developed and launched.